slamy-solutions/openbp/site/content/docs/modules/native/namespace.en.md

 The `native_namespace` is a service for managing namespaces in the entire platform ecosystem.
 Namespace provides logical separation of the data for modules and services.
 They can be used, for example, to distinguish customers in the application.
 After the creation of the namespace, the `native_namespace` service creates a new `namespace_<name>` database so that every new namespace data can be placed in a separate database.
 On `namespace` deletion, the service will delete its database, and all the data will be lost.

+## Interaction examples
+Those are several examples of how you can interact with the system from other kernel systems or modules.

+??? example "Basic communication"
+    In this example we will create new namespace.
+Then we will check if created namespace exists

+    === "GO"
+        ```golang
+            package main

+            import (
+                "context"

+                native "github.com/slamy-solutions/openbp/modules/native/libs/golang"
+                "github.com/slamy-solutions/openbp/modules/native/libs/golang/namespace"
+            )

+            const NATIVE_NAMESPACE_URL = "native_namespace:80"

+            func main() {
+                // Connect to the namespace service
+                dial, client, _ := native.NewNamespaceConnection(NATIVE_NAMESPACE_URL)
+                defer dial.Close()

+                // Create new namespace
+                client.Ensure(context.TODO(), &namespace.EnsureNamespaceRequest{
+                    Name: "mynamespace",
+                })

+                // Check if namespace was created
+                response, _ := client.Exists(context.TODO(), &namespace.IsNamespaceExistRequest{
+                    Name:     "mynamespace",
+                    UseCache: true,
+                })

+                print(response.Exist)
+            }
+        ```

+??? example "Listen for events"
+    In this example we will listed for events on the namespace service

+!!! tip
+    You can connect to the system using other languages than those provided in this example.
+You will have to manually compile [protobuf](https://developers.google.com/protocol-buffers) definitions of this service in the language you want.
+For more information, please have a look at [Use the language you want](../../concepts/languageYouWant.en.md) concept.

 ## API
 Communication with the system is possible using the gRPC interface.
 Definitions of the interface (proto file) are provided by the `native` module.

 ??? example "rpc Ensure(EnsureNamespaceRequest) returns (EnsureNamespaceResponse) {};"
     This endpoint allows you to create new namespace if it doesn't exist.
 If the namespace already exists, this endpoint will do nothing.